Samia Halaby: Geometric still-life (1966–1970)

 As she describes her interest in later writing, Halaby tells of revisiting the museum to examine how artists historically treated edges.
 From her thorough education at the University of Cincinnati, Halaby understood the failures of perspective.
 She wanted to know exactly what it is we see when our eye travels over the surface of a spherical or cylindrical object, reaches the edge and then jumps to a far background.
 Finding no answers, Halaby realized that how we see is educated.
-Over millennia artists have contributed the multitude of small discoveries that created the monument of visual culture that teaches us how to see.
+Over millennia, artists have contributed the multitude of small discoveries that created the monument of visual culture that teaches us how to see—what Halaby calls "visual conjugation."
 This then became, to Halaby, the important challenge as she insisted that painting is exploration not performance.

-Helixes and Cycloids (1971 - 1975)
+Helixes and Cycloids (1971–1975)

-As the Geometric Still Life series had satisfied her curiosity, Halaby found herself at a critical point on her artistic path.
+As the geometric still-life series had satisfied her curiosity, Halaby found herself at a critical point on her artistic path.
 She felt that she could explore one of two directions, either focus on the individual and the self or life outside.
 She tested the first direction by doing a portrait of a friend but quickly decided to embrace the latter.
 She interpreted the idea of life outside the self as painting that expands its content outside the frame.

-As a point of reference, the artist had purchased several used books on geometry, with some devoted to pipe fitting.
-A book that showed how to cut flat shapes that make complex three dimensional pipe fittings lead her to fascination in plotting helical and later cycloid curves.
+As a point of reference, Halaby had purchased several used books on geometry, with some devoted to pipe fitting.
+Her exploration of these books led to her Helixes and Cycloids series.
+A book that showed how to cut flat shapes that could make complex three-dimensional pipe fittings led her to fascination in plotting helical and later cycloid curves.
 Halaby would plot these curves on large sheets of graph paper and then would select sections to paint.

-While in the midst of the helical series, Halaby was hired at Yale University on the tenure track.
-She moved to New Haven, Connecticut, and rented a studio she in the downtown area where she complete her “Helical and Cycloid” series.